worldline/kotlin-workshop-javazone2025/04-01-backend-jvm.md

 # JVM frameworks for backend development

 The two most popular JVM backend frameworks, namely Spring and Quarkus, officially support Kotlin.
-When using Kotlin on these frameworks, you retain all the benefits of the JVM ecosystem, such as native image, garbage collectors, monitoring tools, and documentation.
+When using Kotlin on these frameworks, you retain all the benefits of the JVM ecosystem, such as native images, garbage collectors, monitoring tools, and documentation.
 Plus, you get all the benefits of the Kotlin language: conciseness, null safety, extension functions, DSLs, and expressive test names.

-To get started with Kotlin on these frameworks, you just need to select Kotlin as the language when creating a new project with [Spring Initializr](https://start.spring.io/) or [Quarkus code generator](https://code.quarkus.io/).
+To get started with Kotlin on these frameworks, you just need to select Kotlin as the language when creating a new project with [Spring Initializr](https://start.spring.io/) or the [Quarkus code generator](https://code.quarkus.io/).

 ## Spring guide part 1 - simple REST API

 Let's start with a simple REST API that provides CRUD operations on a `Customer` data class which is stored in RAM in a `MutableList`.

 - Create a project on [start.spring.io (also called Spring Initializr)](https://start.spring.io/).
-  - Choose Kotlin as the language and Gradle with Kotlin DSL as the project manager.
+  - Choose Kotlin as the language and Gradle with Kotlin DSL as the build tool.
   - Add these dependencies: **Spring Web**, **Spring Boot DevTools**, **H2 Database** and **Spring Data JPA**.
 - Click on "Generate".
 Download the archive, unzip it, and open the project with IntelliJ (preferably) or Android Studio.
 - Create a `Customer` data class in the `model` package, with the following fields: `val id: String, val firstName: String, val lastName: String, val email: String`.